hilkeheremans/node-jiggler/README.md

 ![Adventure Time Jiggler](http://a3094b75ef3de92d2032-5e0efc983ceed99b1f53c92d149fb2f5.r69.cf1.rackcdn.com/jiggler.gif)

-jiggler provides a simple and flexible interface for creating serializable representations for your JavaScript objects.
+jiggler provides a simple and flexible interface for creating serialized representations for your JavaScript objects.

 This is incredibly useful for REST API responses that need to transform and sanitize responses sent to clients.
 Rather than passing replacer methods to JSON.stringify or overloading the Mongoose toObject method you can define a more readable and flexible serialization templates.